Arnold Downer: Early life

-Downer was born at Alexandra, Victoria, Australia, on 4 February 1895, the son of Edwin Harry Downer (died 24 October 1945), a builder, and his wife, Mary Ann McMinn (died 13 January 1956).
+Downer was born in Alexandra, Victoria, Australia, on 4 February 1895, the son of Edwin Harry Downer (died 24 October 1945), a builder, and his wife Mary Ann McMinn (died 13 January 1956).

-In 1899 the family emigrated to New Zealand in 1899 and settled in Feilding, where Downer attended Manchester Street School and the Feilding District High School, before completing his higher education at Wanganui Technical College.
+In 1899, the family emigrated to New Zealand and settled in Feilding, where Downer attended Manchester Street School and the Feilding District High School, before completing his higher education at Wanganui Technical College.

 After leaving high school he obtained a cadetship in 1913 with the Public Works Department and was employed in their Dunedin office on a number of projects in Otago and Southland.

 World War I

 He enlisted in the New Zealand Expeditionary Force in September 1915.
-Commissioned from the ranks he served in Egypt with the Corps of New Zealand Engineers, and later in France with the New Zealand Field Artillery.
+Commissioned from the ranks, he served in Egypt with the Corps of New Zealand Engineers, and later in France with the New Zealand Field Artillery.
 He later served in the army of occupation in Germany.
-Upon his discharge in early 1919 he opted to stay in Europe and studied civil engineering at the School of Engineering at London University in London for a period before returning to New Zealand later that year.
-After his return to New Zealand he continued his engineering studies at the Canterbury University College which allowed him to be registered as a civil engineer.
+Upon his discharge in early 1919, he opted to stay in Europe and studied civil engineering at the School of Engineering at London University in London for a period before returning to New Zealand later that year.
+After his return to New Zealand, he continued his engineering studies at the Canterbury University College which allowed him to be registered as a civil engineer.

-Public Works Department
+Public works department

 After obtaining his registration Downer rejoined the Public Works Department.
-He undertook a number of railway surveys in the Hawkes Bay and Northland before in 1927 he was appointed engineer in charge of the Wellington–Tawa Flat deviation of the main trunk railway line.
-This deviation included the construction of three miles of tunnels, experience which was to stand him in good stead as much of his later career involved tunneling activities.
+He undertook a number of railway surveys in the Hawkes Bay and Northland before, in 1927, he was appointed engineer in charge of the Wellington–Tawa Flat deviation of the main trunk railway line.